THE ANSWER/SSQUARED BSX2018 IS PRESENTED BY BSX INC/BMXULTRA.COM & PROUDLY SUPPORTED BY

 High jump competition!

-We also have a high jump competition to break things up.
+We have also had a high jump competition to break things up.
 It’s a great way to get the crowd revved up for a big day.
+We could be looking at a whip competition this time around.

 Want to get involved?